ohi171/pulling_working_paper_data_from_NBER/README.md

 - Do not redistribute bulk full abstract text unless you have permission.
 - For public outputs, prefer structured notes, summaries, keywords, and source links.

+## 14. LICENSE
+- The MIT License applies only to original code and documentation in this repository.
+NBER paper content, abstracts, PDFs, and third-party metadata remain subject to their respective owners’ terms and are not covered by this license.

 Improve the analysis:

 - Use an LLM or NLP model to produce higher-quality structured summaries.